Marco GAlvani - Composer

 While at Oxford, Galvani was a choral scholar with The Queen’s College Choir, and his motet ‘Et Vidi Angelum’ features on the album ‘A New Heaven’, which presents settings of the Revelation of John.
 Marco’s ‘Marian Hymns’ have been performed by Sansara, Voces Inauditae, St Martin’s Voices, and have been recorded by The Cambridge Chorale.
 In 2017 Galvani was commissioned by the Royal Philharmonic Society and Classic FM for his work ‘On Christmas Morn’, which was performed by The Sixteen throughout their Christmas Tour in locations such as Cadogan Hall, Symphony Hall, Birmingham, and Sage, Gateshead.

 Galvani has collaborated extensively with other solo performers such as the cellist Sarah Gait, for whom he composed ‘Mountain Paths’ and ‘Zeid’.
-Upcoming instrumental commissions and performances include The Hermes Experiment, London Accordion Orchestra, Zeitgeist Chamber Orchestra, and Consortium Novum of Oxford.
+Upcoming collaborations and performances include ensembles such as The Hermes Experiment, London Accordion Orchestra, Zeitgeist Chamber Orchestra, and Consortium Novum of Oxford.
 Galvani’s second chamber opera, ‘Autopilot Saves Model S’, was commissioned by Faded Ink Productions, and was described as ‘an electrifying new opera’ by the Oxford Daily Info.

 Marco received a first class degree from The Queen’s College, Oxford, where he studied with Professor Robert Saxton.
 Galvani is working towards a Masters in Composition at the Royal Academy of Music, where he is studying with David Sawer.
 Marco has participated in masterclasses with composers such as Magnus Lindberg and Andrew Norman, and received lessons from Oliver Knussen, Emily Howard, Edmund Finnis, and Larry Goves.